 • There was general consensus that the RAIM standards are currently not adequate and should be developed in IMO.
 It would require an IMO request for a defined algorithm before the IEC is able to develop one, therefore there maybe a role for IALA to provide a suitable request.

-• There was a discussion regarding the differences between maritime and aeronautical RAIM which concluded that the RAIM algorithms are generally similar, but the operational environment is already defined for aviation, but there is significant work required to understand the maritime operational environment (noise, multipath etc) which would need to be considered in the definition of a suitable algorithm.
+• There was a discussion regarding the differences between maritime and aeronautical RAIM which concluded that the RAIM algorithms are generally similar, therefore the operational environment is already defined for aviation, but there is significant work required to understand the maritime operational environment (noise, multipath etc) which would need to be considered in the definition of a suitable algorithm.

 • It was further noted that the evolution of maritime user requirements could lead to changed in the algorithm used.
 Currently algorithms are designed to identify single failed satellites, however with the move to multi-constellation receivers, a new algorithm may be needed to ensure efficient use of all available satellites and frequencies.
 Advanced RAIM and maritime M-RAIM were mentioned as future developments.

-Review all of the different sources of integrity information, provide details of their services, coverage areas, performance, timeline of availability/changes, degree of usage, pros and cons etc. list any open questions.

-……………..

 Main RAIM features

 The term Classical RAIM refers to fully autonomous algorithms which can implement only one, a combination or all the following capabilities: Fault detection, Fault exclusion and Protection Level computation.
 Depending on the selected algorithm, its capabilities and assumptions it has different advantages and drawback.
 Currently the majority of RAIM algorithm implemented in maritime receivers are based on the classical aviation approach, which are bases in some hypothesis that may be not suitable for maritime domain.
 The following list summarises the main advantages and drawbacks that classical RAIM algorithms have: